Shanel-A/Palindrome-Anagram/README.md

 # Palindrome-Anagram
-A C++ console app for testing Palindromes and Anagrams
+A C++ console app for testing Palindromes and Anagrams made in 2021.